 Top Industries for Washington Accountants

 The technology and information systems industry has given rise to many companies that got their start in Washington, the most notable of which, of course, is software giant Microsoft.
 Western Washington remains one of the country’s most significant hubs of IT innovation and e-commerce.
-Many companies hailing from the Evergreen State with business models that are built around e-commerce are now household names.
-Chief among these are online travel planner and booking agency Expedia, online pharmacy Drugstore.com and Amazon.com, the world’s largest online retailer.
-These companies continue to be recognized as economic powerhouses in the state, and are the leading employers of managerial accountants who have influence over business decisions that generate many millions of dollars in online revenue.
+Many companies hailing from the Evergreen State with business models that are built around e-commerce are now household names, including online travel planner and booking agency Expedia, online pharmacy Drugstore.com, and Amazon.com, the world’s largest online retailer.
+These companies continue to be recognized as economic powerhouses in the state and are the leading employers of managerial accountants who have influence over business decisions that generate many millions of dollars in online revenue.

 Job Growth and Salary Expectations for Accountants in Washington

 The future is bright for accountants and auditors throughout the Evergreen State.
 According to the Washington State Employment Security Department, the number of accountant jobs in the state will increase by 16.7% between 2018 and 2028.
 A combination of new job growth, natural job turnover, and retirements will result in about 5,060 annual job openings in the profession during this ten-year period leading to 2028.

 According to the Bureau of Labor Statistics (BLS), accountants in Washington State earned a median salary of $77,190 as of May 2020.

 But this top-level number from the BLS doesn’t provide specific salary details in a profession that includes a wide array of specialty areas, credentialing options, and industry-specific roles.

 Fortunately, the BLS also takes a deeper dive into what Washington’s accounting professionals are earning and where.